Skip to content

 Contingent Liability

-The Contingent Liability Endorsement, also called “Open House and Showings” coverage, adds bodily injury (to others) and property damage coverage to your policy.
+The Contingent Liability Endorsement, also called “Open House and Showings” coverage, adds bodily injury (to others) and property damage coverage to your real estate errors and omissions insurance.
 It also covers you for injuries that result from your real estate signs.
 It protects you should a client get hurt at a showing or something is stolen at an open house.
-Without this endorsement, the agent may be liable.
-This coverage is usually excluded from a general liability policy for real estate professionals.
+Without this endorsement, the real estate licensee may be liable.
+This coverage may be included in your CRES real estate errors and omissions plan, or it can be added inexpensively.

 Back to Top